-Customized, age-appropriate presentation covers a broad range of youth risks and issues.
+Covers a broad range of youth risks and issues.
 Explains how the circumstances that lead young people to the street are as varied as the youth themselves.
-Discusses how the experiences of family breakdown, abuse, mental health, bullying, drugs and stress can act as contributing factors to youth homelessness.
+Discusses how the experiences of family breakdown, abuse, mental health, bullying, drugs, exploitation/online luring, and stress can act as contributing factors to youth homelessness.

-The presentation includes a video featuring Covenant House youth relating their real-life experiences in a non-threatening way.
+Includes a video featuring Covenant House youth relating their real-life experiences.

-Students are given information and resources to help them make better choices.
-We also encourage them to access help in their local communities.
+Students are given information and resources to help them make better choices, and are encouraged to access help in their local communities.

 Phenomenal!
 Both the material and the delivery were excellent!
 This presentation was much more than youth homelessness.
 Bullying, abuse, drugs, alcohol and more were all covered in an interesting and informative way!
 I am so glad that we decided to have this presentation for our students." – Guidance Counsellor, Sir Alexander Mackenzie SPS, Toronto